Get all the latest data for Guanacaste

 What is the 10-year property price prediction for Guanacaste as of 2026?

-As of early 2026, cumulative property price growth in Guanacaste over the next 10 years is projected at approximately 70% to 110%, assuming the province maintains its position as Costa Rica's premier coastal destination and successfully addresses infrastructure challenges.
+As of 2026, the estimated cumulative property price growth in Guanacaste over the next 10 years is about 70% to 110% in nominal US-dollar terms.

 What long-term economic factors will shape property prices in Guanacaste?